gpdowney/lightweightLSAT/pages/reason/answers.md

 When you get turned around by the Answers (this will happen), take a second to [Reset][3].
 Remind yourself of your Job, Understanding, and/or Prediction.

-Generally, on LR, you should Eliminate, Defer, and then Select.
+Generally, on Reasoning, you should Eliminate, Defer, and then Select.

 ## Eliminate answers you know are wrong.